walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 # crash /usr/lib/debug/lib/modules/4.18.0-311.rt7.92.el8.test.x86_64+debug/vmlinux vmore
 ```

-The `dmesg` command shows what's the content of the kernel messages buffer.
+The `dmesg` command shows messages from the kernel ring buffer in case you have the `vmcore`
+file but no log dump.
 Let's use the
 [bt](https://crash-utility.github.io/help_pages/bt.html) command to see the call stack trace:

 ```